Fire and rescue services

 Fake money is common in Cambodia, check received notes carefully, particularly high value notes.

-If you want to drive a car or ride a motorcycle larger than 125cc, you need a Cambodian driver's (or motorcycle) licence.
+If you want to drive a car or ride a motorcycle larger than 125cc, you need a Cambodian driver's (or motorcycle) licence, or your Australian licence (digital driver's licences may not be accepted) and International Driving Permit.

 Driving standards are often poor.
 Vehicles and roads are often not well maintained.